 My main reason for being vegan is that I don’t want to be responsible for any animal suffering or death and I want to do what I can to reduce the negative impact that animal ranching has on all creatures, the earth’s environment and the planet as a whole.
 A bonus of being vegan is the food is so much cleaner, healthier and more flavorful.
 I’ve always been disgusted by having raw meats in my kitchen, the smell, bacteria and diseases of meat make cleaning so much more difficult and time consuming.

-I enjoy meeting other vegans because I feel that ethical vegans are the most sincerely compassionate humans on the planet.
+I enjoy meeting other vegans because I feel that ethical vegans are some of the most sincerely compassionate humans on the planet.
 I know there are many caring people in the world who have not yet learned of and accepted the truth of all the horrors that animal agriculture causes so of course I’d love to meet them as well and hope that someday they will accept the truth and adopt a vegan diet as well.
 Most of the population has been conditioned to think that eating meat and dairy is normal and necessary, I feel it’s very abnormal and not at all necessary.
 I feel at an early point in human evolution, we may have needed to eat meat to survive, but that is no longer the case.
 We now have so many other food choices, all we have to do is walk into any grocery store and buy vegan food.
 I post pics of vegan food and recipes and other animal/human rights related things on instagram @fellowcreatures_

 I haven’t actually watched this film (I want to but am worried there might be disturbing footage and since I’m already vegan, I’ve been putting it off) but I know it’s made a huge impact on many people.
 Check out Cowspiracy.